 While traditions are still present, the event has definitely become more modern, so it's surprisingly simple to find an outfit.
-Keep scrolling for four dressing rules to follow for Chinese New Year.
+Keep scrolling for four dressing rules to follow for the Lunar New Year.

 1. Traditional Dress Is a Red Cheongsam

 The traditional way to dress for Chinese New Year is to wear a qipao or a cheongsam frock.
 Leaf advised that traditionally you would wear this in red.
 Right now, many designers have been influenced by this style.
 From Rixo to The Attico to Prada, you can easily find a piece (in a wide range of colors!) that takes its inspiration from these dresses.

 When I asked Leaf what she always wears on Chinese New Year, she replied that it was her grandmother's diamond ring.
 While new clothes are preferable to symbolize new beginnings, there's also an emphasis on family for the day, so it makes sense to honor those close to you.